hamzaswed/programmin-foundations/Beyond the Fundamentals/README.md

 - Uses your code structure to indicate that multiple pieces of data are related
 - Avoids creating a potentially huge number of variables to track within our code
 - Offers simplefied syntax

+2- A simple collection:

+  List: Simple collection that groups pieces of data  together in a certain and assign the collection a name